Lake Overholser Boathouse

-RIVERSPORT’s Lake Overholser Boathouse is located on the east shore of Lake Overholser just south of the historic Route 66 bridge, and offers access to the North Canadian River for rowing, kayaking and stand up paddle boarding.
+RIVERSPORT’s Lake Overholser Boathouse is located on the east shore of Lake Overholser just south of the historic Route 66 bridge and offers access to the North Canadian River and Stinchcomb Wildlife Refuge for rowing, kayaking and stand up paddle boarding.
+The Trailhead Cafe offers drinks and snacks daily.
+You’ll find boathouse and Flat Tide rental hours here.

-RIVERSPORT Adventures at Lake Overholser include a “stunt jump” free fall, a giant swing, and a double zip line across the water.
-Stand up paddle boards and kayaks plus lessons and coached programs are also available.
 Guided group paddling excursions into the adjacent Stinchcomb Wildlife Refuge are available by reservation, and both sunset and full moon paddles are held throughout the season.
-Note: Adventures at Lake Overholser are currently closed due to COVID-19

 Summer camps ensure kids get the opportunity to explore local trails while also learning to kayak and stand up paddle board.
 Trails along the lake’s edge provide a beautiful setting for running, cycling or leisurely walks.